 Our management is responsible for establishing and maintaining adequate internal control over financial reporting designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS as issued by the IASB.
-We are required to comply with the management certification requirements of Section 404 of the Sarbanes-Oxley Act of 2002 in our annual report on Form 20-F for our first annual report that is filed with the SEC (subject to any change in applicable SEC rules).
-We are required to comply with Section 404 in full (including an auditor attestation on management's internal controls report) in our annual report on Form 20-F for the fiscal year following our first annual report required to be filed with the SEC (subject to any change in applicable SEC rules).
+We are required to comply with the management certification requirements of the Sarbanes-Oxley Act of 2002 in our annual report on Form 20-F for our first annual report that is filed with the SEC (subject to any change in applicable SEC rules).
+Subject to available exceptions, we will be required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (including management's internal controls report and an auditor's attestation report thereto) in our annual reports on Form 20-F (subject to any change in applicable SEC rules).
 As a public company, we will be required to report, among other things, control deficiencies that constitute a "material weakness" or changes in internal controls that, or that are reasonably likely to, materially affect internal controls over financial reporting.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 A "significant deficiency" is a deficiency, or a combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those responsible for oversight of our financial reporting.